 The College Smell Test (College Visits):

 It’s not hard to believe that once a student has identified the essentials for their college experience that the details about college culture, location, and even food will be equally significant to determine a solid fit.
 Not every student will visit before they apply, but they should visit before they commit to a school.
 My “go-to” resource for putting together college visits is DayTripperUniversity.
 While DTU doesn’t have an itinerary for every school, they have done their homework for over 100+ colleges across the United States.
+Can't step on campus before you apply?
+Become a virtual sleuth.
+Colleges offer multiple virtual opportunities to connect with admission reps and students.
+Sign up for an interactive panel or virtual tour to help you narrow down your college list so that it fits you.

 Books and websites that speak for themselves: